trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/api-specification.md

 {{% warning %}}
 **New version available**

-A new version of ResRobot is available.
+A new version, version 2.1, of ResRobot is available.
 Existing apps should migrate to the new version, and it is no longer possible to build new apps on version 2.0.

+**Version 2.0, which you are currently looking at, will be discontinued at April 30th, 2022.**
 {{% /warning %}}

 {{% oai-spec url="https://raw.githubusercontent.com/trafiklab/openApi-docs/master/resrobot-v2.yaml" %}}